 I’m currently reading Think and Grow Rich by Napoleon Hill and he stresses this point.
 The book advises you to get very specific with your goals and what you want and also talks about the most important principles that will help you achieve them.

 Start to brainstorm on another piece of paper.
 Write down a list of things you want to accomplish in the new year.
 When you’re done, start to plan; get specific.

-For example, one of my goals for 2019 is to become pescatarian and start eating healthier foods.
+For example, one of my goals is to become pescatarian and start eating healthier foods.
 This is a general idea.
 In order to accomplish that goal, I have to get specific.
 I need to have a plan.

 So what I’ve done so far is make an excel spreadsheet of foods I can and can’t eat, and I’ve been taking note of pescatarian recipes (for breakfast, dinner, etc) from online.